sj-data/scntron/README.md

+#Attention!
+This is a work-in-progress repository!
+Currently, it only converts SCN files to PNG files.

 # ScnTron

 ScnTron is a Python program for processing .scn files commonly used in microbiology.
 It includes functions for converting .scn files to other image formats and for extracting metadata from .scn files.